This Week In The News

 by Norbert Link

-Please view in this context our new StandingWatch program, titled, “Trump—the Man of Destiny?”
+We conclude with interesting articles on robots and the stars.
+Please view in this context our new StandingWatch program, titled, “The Glory of God in Our Time.”

 Throughout this section, we have underlined pertinent statements in the quoted articles, for the convenience and quick overview of the reader.